-International investigations by PETA and our affiliates revealed a global web of cruelty and suffering in the trade.
+International investigations by PETA entities worldwide revealed a global web of cruelty and suffering in the trade.
 Around 600,000 reptiles are imported into Germany every year, after they’re torn from their families and natural habitats or born in massive breeding mills in countries including Tanzania, the U.S., and Vietnam.
 Up to 70 percent die en route to their destinations, and those who survive long enough to end up at German wholesalers are often crammed into tiny plastic boxes and left to languish there for years, as if they were surplus merchandise.

 Conditions at U.S. and Asian suppliers are no better.
 At Reptiles by Mack—a breeding mill in Ohio that sells frogs, lizards, turtles, and other animals to retailers including PetSmart—those who were sick and injured were denied veterinary care and animals were cruelly killed by being gassed inside small bags or even frozen to death.
 An employee at a large Vietnamese supplier to the German pet trade openly admitted that many animals don’t survive the journey overseas.